A food allergy is type of immune response triggered by eggs, peanuts, milk, or some other specific food.

 Key symptoms of a food allergy include hives, a hoarse voice, and wheezing.

 In severe reactions, you may have low blood pressure and blocked airways.

 Exams and Tests

 Blood or skin tests are sometimes used to confirm that you have an allergy.
 A double-blind food challenge is one way to diagnose true food allergies.
 During this test, you and your health care provider will not know what you are eating.

 With elimination diets, you avoid the suspected food until your symptoms disappear.
 Then you start eating the foods again to see if you develop an allergic reaction.

 In provocation (challenge) testing, you eat a small amount of the suspected food under medical supervision.
 This type of test may cause severe allergic reactions.
 Challenge testing should only be done by a health care provider.

-If your child has a problem with cow’s milk formula, your health care provider may suggest trying a soy-based formula or something called an elemental formula, if it is available.
+If your child has a problem with cow's milk formula, your provider may suggest trying a soy-based formula or something called an elemental formula, if it is available.

-If you have symptoms on only one area of the body (for example, a hive on the chin after eating the food), you may not need any treatment.
+If you have symptoms on only one area of the body, for example, a hive on the chin after eating the food, you may not need any treatment.
 The symptoms will likely go away in a brief time.
 Antihistamines may relieve the discomfort.
-Soothing skin creams can also provide some relief.
+Soothing skin creams may also provide some relief.

-Anyone who has been diagnosed with a food allergy should carry (and know how to use) injectable epinephrine at all times.
+If you have been diagnosed with a food allergy, learn how to use injectable epinephrine.
+You should have it with you at all times.
 If you develop any type of serious or whole-body reaction (even hives) after eating the food: